Coursework Overview

 • Process a DE Application Form (GS323) with the Office of Graduate Studies.
 After rotations and upon joining a laboratory, make sure the research faculty advisor is a member of the DEB faculty or is willing to join.

-• Begin required DEB coursework - make sure that course planning will allow DEB263 (only offered during winter quarter, Fridays, 2-4pm) to be successfully completed before the Qualifying Exam.
+• Begin required DEB coursework - make sure that course planning will allow DEB263 (only offered during winter quarter, Fridays, 2-4pm), the bioethics course, and three quarters of the seminar course to be successfully completed before the Qualifying Exam.

 • Attend the Annual Biotech Retreat to network with DEB community stakeholders.